howardt12345/service-novigrad/README.md

 # Service Novigrad Android Project
 This is the repository of the Service Novigrad android project, made by SEG 2105 Project Group 1.

+The Service Novigrad application is an application designed to service a fictional province of Novigrad.
+This application handles three different users: the administrator, a Service Novigrad branch employee, and a customer.

+The administrator login is pre-programmed into the application, while the branch employee and customer accounts are stored in Firebase Firestore and handled by Firebase Authentication.
+The administrator manages all the possible services that can be offered by different Service Novigrad branches, and can add, edit, or delete a service.

+The branch employee account creates a branch profile for their branch, and selects the services offered by that branch, as well as the branch’s name, phone number, address, and working hours.
+The branch is notified when they have received a new request and can approve or reject the service request.

+The customer can search for a Service Novigrad branch by its name, phone number, and address, and can filter by a given date and time as well as a desired service.
+The customer then makes a service request to the branch, providing the information and documents required by the service.
+They are notified when the branch has either approved or rejected their request.
+The customer can rate their experience with the Service Novigrad branch.

 # Group Members
 Howard Hao En Tseng (300108234) \
 Feyi Adesanya (300120992) \